-If you have learnt a foreign language (e.g. English) for at least eight years at school and that language was part of the final school-leaving exams, a copy of your school-leaving certificate is enough to prove your current level of the respective language.
+If you have learnt a foreign language (e.g. English) for at least seven years at school and that language was part of the final school-leaving exams, a copy of your school-leaving certificate is enough to prove your current level of the respective language.

 2. Language Course Certificate

 If you have successfully completed language courses in the target language at the Language Centre of the Bauhaus-Universität Weimar or another university, you can hand in a copy of the latest certificate showing your current level.

 Perhaps you have already successfully completed an international language exam?
 In this case, the certificate can also be used for the application, e.g.

 DELF/DALF for French or